Articles of Association

 5. A member may cast its vote by another member who has been granted written power of attorney for this purpose.
 The number of powers of attorney that can be granted to one member is restricted to twenty percent (20 %) of the total number of possible votes of all members of the association.

 1. The general meeting shall be chaired by the President of the association or by his substitute.
-If the President and his substitute are absent, then one of the other Members of the Executive Committee, to be designated as such by the Executive Committee, shall acts as chairman.
-If in this way the chairmanship can not be provided for either, then the meeting itself shall provide its own chairman.
+If the President and his substitute are absent, then one of the other Members of the Executive Committee, to be designated as such by the Executive Committee, shall acts as chair.
+If in this way the chair can not be provided for either, then the meeting itself shall provide its own chair.

 Those who convene the meeting may have an official report drawn up of the business transacted by a civil law notary.